Crossair Flight 3597: Aircraft

-The accident aircraft, a British-made Avro 146-RJ100, registration HB-IXM, was manufactured in 1996 and logged more than 13,000 hours and 11,500 cycles in total before the crash.
+The accident aircraft, an Avro 146-RJ100, with registration HB-IXM, manufactured in 1996, and had logged more than 13,000 flying hours in 11,500 cycles at the time of the crash.
 The aircraft was powered by four Lycoming LF507-1F turbofan engines.

 Accident

 Flight 3597 departed Berlin Tegel Airport at 21:01 CET with 28 passengers, three flight attendants, and the cockpit crew consisting of Captain Hans Ulrich Lutz (57) and First Officer Stefan Löhrer (25).
 Lutz was a highly experienced pilot with more than 19,500 flight hours, approximately 19,300 of which were as pilot in command.
 Löhrer, in contrast, was inexperienced, with just 490 total flight hours.

-Upon arrival in Zürich airspace, about an hour after takeoff, the pilots were cleared for an instrument landing system (ILS) approach to runway 14, but were switched to a VOR/DME (VHF Omnidirectional Range/Distance Measuring Equipment) approach to runway 28 due to a noise abatement statute after 10:00 p.m.
-There were poor visibility conditions due to low clouds, and the cockpit voice recorder (CVR) captured the transmission of a previously-landing Crossair flight informing air traffic control (ATC) that they could not see the runway until 2.2 nmi away.
+Upon arrival in Zurich airspace, about an hour after takeoff from Berlin, the pilots were cleared for an instrument landing system (ILS) approach to runway 14, but were switched to a VOR/DME (VHF Omnidirectional Range/Distance Measuring Equipment) approach to runway 28 due to a noise abatement statute after 22:00 CET.
+There were poor visibility conditions due to low clouds, and the cockpit voice recorder (CVR) captured the transmission of a previously landing Crossair flight informing air traffic control (ATC) that they could not see the runway until 2.2 nmi away.
 At 22:07 CET, Flight 3597 crashed into a wooded range of hills near the small town of Bassersdorf, around 4 km short of the runway, where it broke apart and burst into flames.
-Twenty-four people died, including the cockpit crew and a flight attendant, while seven passengers and two flight attendants survived.
+24 people died, including the 2 pilots and 1 attendant, while 7 passengers and 2 attendants survived.

 Passengers

-Flight 3597 was carrying a total of 33 people.
-Five crew members and 28 passengers were on board.
+Flight 3597 was carrying a total of 33 occupants; 5 crew members and 28 passengers were on board.

-Among the passengers killed in the crash were Melanie Thornton, the former American lead singer of the German Euro-Dance duo La Bouche, and singers Nathaly van het Ende and Maria Serrano Serrano of the German Euro-Dance trio Passion Fruit; the group's third singer, Debby St. Maarten survived with major injuries.
+Among the 24 people that lost their lives in the accident were Melanie Thornton, the former lead singer of the German Eurodance duo La Bouche, and singers Nathaly van het Ende and Maria Serrano Serrano of the German-Dutch Eurodance trio Passion Fruit; the group's third singer, Debby St. Maarten, and manager were among the nine people that survived.

+Swiss businesswoman and politician Jacqueline Badran and her colleague Peter Hoegenkamp were among the survivors of the crash.